 Getting ready to graduate?
 Congratulations!
 Graduating from high school is a major accomplishment worth celebrating.
 But as your high school career comes to an end, make sure you’re on track to meet all graduation requirements.
-Since the 2021–22 school year, those requirements have included submitting a financial aid application.
+In Texas, that includes submitting a financial aid application.

 Why?
 Because Texas wants more students to get money to help pay for college or training after high school.
 And to get financial aid, you have to apply for it.
 Every year, billions of financial aid dollars go unclaimed by students, simply because they aren’t applying for aid.

 If you’re thinking, “I don't need financial aid because college or training after high school isn’t for me,” you might consider this: by the year 2030, over 60% of jobs in Texas will require some sort of training or credential beyond high school.
 So getting education after high school will help you compete in the Texas workforce.
 There are many pathways you can take to get that education and training.
 Financial aid can help with all of them.
-Be sure to visit College Forward's College and Career Support to find a college and career pathway that fits your goals, interests, and abilities.
+Be sure to visit My Texas Future to explore college and career programs that fit your goals, interests, and abilities.

 Trying to grasp why financial aid matters and how to meet Texas' financial aid application graduation requirement?
 Keep reading to learn: